jDataView/jBinary/README.md

   * Create jBinary instance [from memory](https://github.com/jDataView/jBinary/wiki/jBinary-Constructor) or [from data source](https://github.com/jDataView/jBinary/wiki/Loading-and-saving-data) and your typeset.
   * [Read/write](https://github.com/jDataView/jBinary/wiki/jBinary-Methods#readingwriting) data just as native JavaScript objects!

-# API documentation.
+## API Documentation.

 Check out [wiki](https://github.com/jDataView/jBinary/wiki) for detailed API documentation.

-# Is there any example code?
+## Is there any example code?

-Sure, how about TAR archive modification:
+How about TAR archive modification:
 ```javascript
 // configuring paths for Require.js
 // (you can use CommonJS (Component, Node.js) or simple script tags as well)